 Various ways you can branch this out:

-Salesforce has one of the simplest and beautifully designed newsletters for announcing their content.
+Salesforce has one of the simplest and most beautifully designed newsletters for announcing their content.

 In the world of online business, it is essential for your human customers to know that your company too, is human.
-Due to the nature of online transactions, it may be possible that you won’t meet many of your users/prospects ever, physically.
+Due to the nature of online transactions, it may be possible that you won’t meet many of your users/prospects in-person, ever.

-This makes it further essential to put in the ‘human factor’ of your business via the other channels where you do interact with them.
+This makes it even more essential to put in the ‘human factor’ of your business via the other channels where you interact with them.

 Building a personal relationship with your clients further encourages customer loyalty and trust.
 You can use the following email newsletter content ideas to add personality to your business: